 In the graphic above you’ll notice that we manually placed the compass in a position where the energized coil of wire deflects the needle.
 Since we were using a power supply with known amp value, we could have put marks on the compass to show positions at different amp levels.
 Then if we had a mystery source which we knew was between 1 and 5 amps, we could have used it to energize the same coil, and this simple compass could have told us the approximate value of that source!

 In the 60 years before the explosion of the electrical industry (1880s), simple and inadequate types of galvanometers were used to attempt to measure current.
 Most galvanometers found their uses in labs or telegraph installations.

 Before amplifiers, engineers used string galvanometers to measure small amounts of current.
-The string galvanometer was a type of Mirror Galvanometer.
+The string galvanometer was a type of Moving Mirror Galvanometer.
 A small mirror was more sensitive than a needle, it could deflect a beam of light effortlessly and move at the slightest bit of pressure.
 When combined with photosensitive papers the record of movements of the device could be recorded as a oscillograph.

 Chester W. Rice from General Electric Research Labs was among many engineers who continued to use mirror galvanometers into the 1930s for cutting edge experiments, however today we do not use this type of instrument.

 Advantages: Better than nothing, these devices were the first attempt to measure electricity.